Optimal error bounds in the absence of constraint qualifications with applications to the $p$-cones and beyond: Preliminaries

 First, we take care of the case when $z \in \reInt \stdCone^*$.
 In this case, if $\stdCone$ is pointed, then $\stdCone \cap \{z\}^\perp = \{0\}$ by \eqref{eq:rint_dual}. \begin{lemma}[{\oneFRFs} for the zero face] Suppose $\stdCone$ is a pointed closed convex cone and let $z \in \reInt \stdCone^*$.
 Then, there exists $\kappa > 0$ such that $\psi_{\stdCone,z}$ defined by $\psi_{\stdCone,z}(\epsilon,t) \coloneqq \kappa \epsilon$ is a {\oneFRFs} for $\stdCone$ and $z$. \end{lemma} \begin{proof} Because $z \in \reInt\stdCone^*$ and $\stdCone$ is pointed, there exists $\kappa> 0$ such that $y \in \stdCone$ implies that $\norm{y} \leq \kappa \inProd{y}{z}$; see for example \cite[Lemma~26]{L17}.
 Next, suppose that $x \in \spanVec\stdCone$ satisfies $\dist(x,\stdCone) \leq \epsilon$ and $\inProd{x}{z} \leq \epsilon$.
 Then, there exists $h$ satisfying $\norm{h} \leq \epsilon$ such that $x + h \in \stdCone$.
 From \eqref{eq:rint_dual} and the pointedness of $\stdCone$, we have

 Therefore, $\psi_{\stdCone,z}(\epsilon,t) \coloneqq (\kappa+\kappa \norm{z}+1)\epsilon$ is a {\oneFRFs} for $\stdCone$ and $z$. \end{proof}

-The next couple of results are based on the idea of establishing local error bounds for $\stdCone$ and $\{z\}^\perp$ and using them to recover the corresponding {\oneFRFs} for $\stdCone$ and $z$.
+The next several results are based on the idea of establishing local error bounds for $\stdCone$ and $\{z\}^\perp$ and using them to recover the corresponding {\oneFRFs} for $\stdCone$ and $z$.
 This will be the main approach we will use for computing the {\oneFRFs}s of $\pK$ and its faces.
+We first provide some of the intuition in Remark~\ref{rem:intuition} and illustrate in Figure~\ref{fig:cone}.
 See \cite[Section~3.1]{LiLoPo20} for more detailed explanations.
-In particular, the next lemma shows how to recover from such an error bound the facial residual function for $\stdCone$ and $z$.